-I am proud to call the Monterey Peninsula home for my counseling practice.
+I serve clients coming from Monterey, Salinas, Gilroy, Hollister and Morgan Hill.
 People see me for a variety of reasons: anxiety, stress, trauma, communication issues, depression, relational issues, and more.

 My goal is to meet you where you are.
 I will help you find balance in your life and will help you and your family to deal with difficult situations.

 I grew up in South Africa and later moved to Europe after meeting my husband.
 We lived in various countries – Holland, Paris, Switzerland, Germany, South Africa – before settling in the USA.
 This personal experience provides me with a wide cultural lens.
 I now have a unique perspective into the challenges faced by clients from various cultural backgrounds.

 I have explored many different treatment techniques while I was a student and later during my practical work as an intern.
 I have provided therapy for victims of crime and victims of domestic violence, and have worked extensively with clients who battle addictions.
 I also worked with families and children and came to love doing therapy with kids.
 I like using techniques that have shown to work well for clients suffering various levels of trauma, such as Eye Movement Desensitization and Reprocessing (EMDR), Somatic Psychotherapy and Cognitive Behavioral Therapy (CBT).
 I completed EMDR Certification with Laurel Parnell in 2015 and have used it very successfully with adults, adolescents and children.

 I have faced family trauma and mental illness in my family and have had to battle anxiety and depression at different times in my own life.
 These difficult situations have given me confidence to work with people who are trauma survivors or just dealing with every day struggles of living life in a challenging, and at times hostile world.